carloskiki/asm-feature-extraction/draft.md

 Traditional methods make use of static analysis to detect clone assembly routines.
 With these methods, a trade-off has to be made between the robustness to obfuscation and architecture differences, and the performance of the algorithm.
 [1] Control flow graph analysis and comparison [3, 4] is known to be robust to syntactic differences, but often involves computationally intractable problems.
-Other algorithms that use heuristics such as instruction frequency, longest-common-subsequence, or hashes [5, 6, 7] are more efficient, but tend to fixate on the syntactic elements and their ordering rather than the semantics.
+Other algorithms that use heuristics such as instruction frequency, longest-common-subsequence, or locality sensitive hashes
+[5, 6, 7] are less time consuming, but tend to fixate on the syntactic elements and their ordering rather than the semantics.

 ### Dynamic Analysis

 Dynamic analysis consists of analyzing the features of a binary or code fragment by monitoring its runtime behavior.
 For BCSD this method is compute intensive and requires a cross-platform emulator, but completely sidesteps the syntactic aspects of binary code and solely analyzes its semantics.
-[2] As such, this method is highly resilient to obfuscations, but requires a sandboxed environment and is hard to generalize across architectures and application binary interfaces [ref].
+[2] As such, this method is highly resilient to obfuscations, but requires a sandboxed environment and is hard to generalize across architectures and application binary interfaces [27].

 ### Machine Learning Methods

-TODO: Missing specification of which is platform specific & requires pre-training

 The surge of interest and applications for machine learning in recent years has also affected BCSD.
 Most state-of-the-art methods use natural language processing (NLP) to achieve their results [refs].